osg-htc/docs/docs/data/osdf/install-cache-rpm.md

     This configuration requires version 7.11.1 or newer of the `osdf-cache` and `pelican` RPMs.

-Configuration for a Pelican-based OSDF Cache is located in files in `/etc/pelican/config.d`.

 In `/etc/pelican/config.d/20-cache.yaml`, set `Cache.LocalRoot`, `Cache.DataLocation` and `Cache.MetaLocation` as follows,
 replacing `<CACHE PARTITION>` with the mount point of the partition you will use for the cache.
 ```